aquaflamingo/rlp-records/ACKNOWLEDGEMENTS.md

 # ACKNOWLEDGEMENTS

-* Use of `acoustid/chromaprint` library (dynamically links) - under LGPLv2 License
-* Use of `beetbox/pyacoustid` library - under MIT License
+* Use of `beetbox/pyacoustid`.
+Thanks for making this cool library !